 According to Matthew 8:5-10, Jesus Christ “marveled” on at least one occasion.
-This scripture passages states,
+This scripture states,

 Now when Jesus had entered Capernaum, a centurion came to Him, pleading with Him, saying, “Lord, my servant is lying at home paralyzed, dreadfully tormented.”
 And Jesus said to him, “I will come and heal him.”
 The centurion answered and said, “Lord, I am not worthy that You should come under my roof.
 But only speak a word, and my servant will be healed.
 For I also am a man under authority, having soldiers under me.
 And I say to this one, ‘Go,’ and he goes; and to another, ‘Come,’ and he comes; and to my servant, ‘Do this,’ and he does it.”
 When Jesus heard it, He marveled, and said to those who followed, “Assuredly, I say to you, I have not found such great faith, not even in Israel!

-If Jesus Christ was fully God throughout the time He was in human form, He would have known before he met the centurion in person that the centurion had great faith, because God is omniscient.
+If Jesus Christ had been fully God throughout the time He was in human form, He would have known before he met the centurion in person that the centurion had great faith, because God is omniscient.
 Thus, Jesus would not have marveled (i.e., been astonished or surprised) about the great faith of the centurion during His meeting with him.
-However, Jesus did marvel, which indicates that during His incarnation on earth, He was not fully God.
+However, Jesus did marvel, which is another indication that during His incarnation on earth, He was not fully God.
 [To learn more about God’s omniscience, click on “Is God Really Omnipotent and Omniscient?”]

-On another occasion, which is recorded in Mark 13:30-32, Jesus Christ, in reference to what is often referred to as “the End Times,” said He did not know when certain future events will occur and that only God (the Father) knows when those events will take place.
-In this passage, Jesus declares,
+On another occasion, which is recorded in Mark 13:30-32, Jesus Christ said that He did not know when certain future events will occur and that only God (the Father) knows when those events will take place.
+In this scripture, Jesus declares,

 Assuredly, I say to you, this generation will by no means pass away till all these things take place.
 Heaven and earth will pass away, but My words will by no means pass away.
 “But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father.